EricWang12/GreatLake_simple_resnet/README.md

    *  similar to above, go to a path and bookmark it (for example, gl).
 I suggest just bookmarking / (root directory) to use dataden.sh script

-On GreatLake, install globus client cli and verify:
+On GreatLake (or your machine), install globus client cli and verify:
 ```bash
 # pip install globus-cli
 globus login